richard534/StreamloFrontEnd/README.md

 # Streamlo Frontend
 The streamlo system was created for my final year project at university

-*Note server must be running in order for web app to function correctly You can find the backend component : [Here](https://github.com/richard534/StreamloWebservice)
+*Note web service must be running in order for web app to function correctly You can find the web service component : [Here](https://github.com/richard534/StreamloWebservice)

 ## Installation
 #### OSX/Windows